 - (ii) hold a minimum of an upper second-class honours degree from a UK university, or an equivalent standard qualification at a non-UK university, or a registerable qualification in medicine, dentistry or veterinary medicine.

-- (iii) hold a current role as a public health practitioner at one of the African institutional partners (listed above) or an affiliate Institution.
+- (iii) hold a current role as a public health practitioner at one of the African institutional partners (listed above) or an affiliate Institution in the same country.
 Their employer will need to provide a letter of support guaranteeing that the fellow will be released from work commitments for the full one-year period of the MSc, and that the fellow’s post or an equivalent role will be available for them to return to following completion of their studies.
 The letter should also express support for the Fellow to have protected time (recommended one day per week for a 10-week period) to undertake the pandemic short course following the MSc.

 - (iv) have at least 2 years and less than 15 years’ full time equivalent work experience since completion of their first degree.